Horus: Birth, Family, Eye of Horus, Powers, & Symbols

 Horus and Isis go into hiding

 In the meantime, Isis went into hiding.
 The goddess all alone had to endure the pain of child birth in the vicinity of a swampy area, most likely the Nile Delta.
-Once Horus was born, Isis did everything in her power to keep the baby Horus safe and away from the evil eyes of Horus.
-Periodically, the mother and baby had to move from one place to another in order to stay away from Set’s henchmen.
+Once Horus was born, Isis did everything in her power to keep the baby Horus safe and away from the evil eyes of Set.
+Periodically, the mother and baby had to move from one place to another in order to evade Set’s henchmen.

 Horus would grow into a fine young god, skilled in a host of battle and fighting techniques.
 He also benefited a lot from the wise teachings of the god Thoth.
-Gradually, Horus started venturing out of hiding.
+Gradually, the young god started venturing out of hiding.
 He became the atypical hero for people that were plagued by Set’s henchmen.
-Towing the path of honor and truth, Horus vowed to take the fight to Set and bring to an end his reign of tyranny.
+Towing the path of honor and truth, he vowed to take the fight to Set and bring an end to his uncle’s tyrannical reign.

-Horus and Set battle for the throne of Egypt
+Horus and Seth battle for the throne of Egypt

 Much of what we know about the numerous battles between Horus and his uncle Set comes from “The Contendings of Horus and Set”.

-After the proceedings, the panel of judges put Horus and Set through a series of battles (in some cases actual physical race).
-The judges state that whoever wins the most battles would be crowned ruler of Egypt.
+After the proceedings, the panel of judges put Horus and Seth through a series of battles (in some versiion of the story, the two gods engage in an actual physical race).
+The judges proclaim that whoever wins the most battles would be crowned ruler of Egypt.

 - Interesting Facts and History about the Egyptian Pyramids